AI Hypothesis Generation

 So, what’s the process?

 AI scans feedback and detects recurring themes.
 You get statements like, “Users skip onboarding because the instructions are confusing,” or, “Teams want custom exports to share reports externally.”
 Sometimes, it’s, “Mobile delays reduce engagement rates.”
-These aren’t just ideas—they directly inform your next interviews and A/B tests.
+These are more than ideas.
+They directly inform your next interviews and A/B tests.

 A couple of quick examples: